A simple way to claim your experience

 If you’re supported by a mentor who is a CPA, FCPA or IFAC member, they can sign your claim.
 It’s optional to work with a mentor, but we encourage all our Associate members to have one so that you have guidance and support throughout your CPA Program.

-When your experience claim form has been approved, you’re ready to submit it to CPA Australia for verification.
+When your experience claim application has been signed off and completed, you can submit it to CPA Australia for verification.

-When your experience and required skills have been verified, you'll have met Your Experience requirement.
-And when you've satisfied the CPA Program education component and complete a degree at recognised education provider, you'll be ready to advance to CPA status.
+When you have met your experience requirement, satisfied the CPA Program education component and completed a degree at a recognised education provider, you’ll be ready to advance to CPA status.

 REP Partners have shown CPA Australia they provide their staff with access to learning and development opportunities that satisfy our experience requirements.